Helloooooo, summer and sunshine and never-ending pool days! ☀️

 Be sure to mark these upcoming dates on your calendar, and consider sharing some fun recipes that your readers can celebrate with.

-- First Day of Summer/Summer Solstice (for those of us in the Northern hemisphere): Tuesday, June 21
+- First Day of Summer/Summer Solstice (in the Northern hemisphere): June 21

 Now let’s chat: What recipes are you excited to share this summer?
 Did this post give you any new ideas?
 Let us know in the comments below!